Looking for SurveyMonkey alternatives?

 To sum up, these are just some of the things users usually complain about:

-- Removing the SurveyMonkey logo and branding not possible even with some of the most expensive plans
+- Removing the SurveyMonkey logo and branding is not possible even with some of the most expensive plans

 - Costly pricing plans and limited free plan